-The Club Moderator is responsible for planning, implementing and evaluating the activities in a co-curricular/extracurricular club.
+The Club Moderator is responsible for planning, implementing and evaluating the activities in a co-curricular/extracurricular clubs, i.e., Interest-Based Activities (IBA).

 LIBRARIAN

 The Librarian supports the instructional program of the school by collaborating with the teachers in implementing the library program.